tarantool/doc/doc/book/box/atomic/transaction_model.rst

 and can no longer be committed.

-To minimize the possibility of conflicts, MVCC uses what it calls *best-effort* visibility: for write transactions it chooses *read-commited*, for read transactions it chooses *read-confirmed*.
+To minimize the possibility of conflicts, MVCC uses what is called *best-effort* visibility: for write transactions it chooses *read-commited*, for read transactions it chooses *read-confirmed*.
 Since there is no option for MVCC to analyze the whole transaction to make a decision, it makes the choice on the first operation.
 The author of the transaction has more knowledge about the whole transaction and could give